ShaneChesnutt/Simple_Drawing_Environment/README.md

 The way size tool works is click on a shape and then hover over one of the squares and use your mouse wheel to resize.

-BUGS -
-Sizing issues with the screen.
-Click events on the buttons (This is due to the svg text over the button).